coder/docs/environments/preferences.md

 - Your display name
 - Email address
-- Username (this is the value that Coder uses throughout the platform, including in Dev URLs and the CLI's SSH configuration)
+- Username (this is the value that Coder uses throughout the platform, including in dev URLs and the CLI's SSH configuration)
 - Your dotfiles URI to personalize your environments
 - Your avatar